Metron-Project/metroninfo/README.md

 ## Rationale

-Other sources of informations (GCD, League of Comic Geeks, Metron) provide more data than Comic Vine, and it would be nice to have an XML Schema to handle it.
+Other sources of information (GCD, Metron, etc.) provide more data than Comic Vine, and it would be nice to have an XML Schema to handle it.

 ## Where can I find the schemas?